GluuFederation/docs-oxd-prod/3.0.1/sources/license/auth/signup/index.md

 # Signup
 To signup for your oxd license visit the [registration page](https://oxd.gluu.org/account/register/) and enter your personal and/or business details.

-If you have a Gluu support account, you can sign in using your existing account credentials to get the registration process started.
+Note: If you already have an account on [Gluu support](https://support.gluu.org), you can expedite the registration process by signing in using your existing account credentials.
 Just click the `Sign into your account!` link.

 ![oxd signup](../../../img/license/signup/signup.png)